wp-plugins/wp-geo/readme.txt

 == Changelog ==

-= WP Geo 3.2.7.3 =

-* Fix category map widget not showing points in southern hemisphere.
-* Updated German translation.

-= WP Geo 3.2.7.2 =
+= WP Geo 3.3 =

-* Checked compatibility with WordPress 3.5.
+* Huge raft of changes for compatibility with Google Maps API v3.
-* Fix settings link on plugins page.
-* Add 'wpgeo_map_js_preoverlays' filter to widgets and mashup map.
-* Ensure unchecked checkboxes are saved as 'N'.
-* Ensure default post settings are set.
-* Prevent some other PHP warnings.
+* If you have created custom code or use plugins that interface with WP Geo, you may need to update them.
+* $wpgeo->categoryMap() deprecated (use wpgeo_map() with custom query instead).

 = WP Geo 3.2.7.1 =